materialsproject/fireworks/docs/installation_tutorial.rst

     rocket_run.py

-The error indicates that there are no more FireWorks to run.
-If you wanted, you could go back to the previous section's instructions, add another FireWork, and run ``rocket_run.py`` again in a new directory.
+The error ``No FireWorks are ready to run and match query!`` indicates that the Rocket tried to fetch a FireWork from the database, but none could be found.
+Indeed, we had previously run the only FireWork that was in the database.
+If you wanted, you could go back, add another FireWork, and run ``rocket_run.py`` again in a new directory.

-Launch a Rocket on a worker computer (FireWorker)
+Launch a Rocket on a worker machine (FireWorker)
 =================================================

 So far, we have added a FireWork (workflow) to the database on the FireServer (central server).
-We then launched a Rocket that grabbed the FireWork from the database and executed it, all within the same machine.
+We then launched a Rocket that fetched the FireWork from the database and executed it, all within the same machine.

-A more interesting use case of FireWorks is to add FireWorks to the FireServer, but execute them on one or several outside 'worker' computers (FireWorkers), perhaps through a queueing system.
-We'll step through this use case next.
+A more interesting use case of FireWorks is to add FireWorks to the FireServer, but execute them on one or several outside 'worker' machine (FireWorkers), perhaps through a queueing system.
+We'll next configure a worker machine.

 Install FireWorks on the FireWorker
 -----------------------------------